-Believe it or not, it's possible to plant and grow many seeds during the winter – unless you live in the North Pole.
-In fact, a lot of plants, including vegetables and winter flowers, thrive in the cold conditions.
+Contrary to popular belief, it's possible to plant and grow many seeds during the winter.
+A lot of plants, including certain vegetables and winter flowers, thrive in the cold conditions.

-- Determine what type of garden you want to plant, identified through which plants you’d like to grow.
-Some common winter florals include chrysanthemums, asters and pansies.
-If you’re more interested in a vegetable garden, choose cabbage, carrots, onions, lettuce, potatoes, spinach, kale or broccoli seeds.
-You can even choose a combination of the two types for beautification and functionality.
+Determine what type of garden you want to plant.
+This is identified through which plants you’d like to grow.
+Some common winter florals include chrysanthemums, asters, and pansies.

+Using a small shovel or your gloved hand, dig a hole about 6 inches into the ground.
 Pro Tip: It’s best to start digging before the first hard frost of the year, so get outside as soon as possible.